BMNO’s Leadership Team members:

-Dana Franceschini is the Transitional Care Supervisor at Aging Care Connections, where she provides overall coordination and implementation of two Transitional Care programs, the Bridge Model and Ambulatory Integration of the Medical and Social (AIMS) model, with a local area hospital, skilled nursing facility, and primary care offices.
+Dana Franceschini is the Transitional Care Supervisor at Aging Care Connections, where she provides oversight on the Bridge Model and Ambulatory Integration of the Medical and Social (AIMS) model, with a local area hospital, skilled nursing facility, and primary care offices.
 She provides continuous quality improvement efforts with partner facilities, supervises a team of clinical staff and interns, and participates in program expansion efforts.
 Dana also leads an interdisciplinary community network of more than 30 organizations committed to expediting community-based services.
-Dana serves on the Bridge Model National Office (BMNO) to improve development and implementation of the Bridge Model of Transitional Care.
 She received her BS in Psychology at Michigan State University and Masters in Social Service Administration at the University of Chicago.
 In her free time, Dana enjoys traveling, yoga, and being surrounded by animals; participating in goat yoga abroad is on her bucket list.

 For news and upcoming training events please enter your e-mail and subscribe to our newsletter